 Exact Latitude and Longitude and GPS Position For Image.

-So you can use online geo image locator categorized websites to analyse Images, illustrated picture above was captured iPhone 6 and Picture was captured in Kerala, Thiruvananthapuram Zoo, India.
+So you can use online geo-image locator categorized websites to analyze Images, the illustrated picture above was captured on iPhone 6 and Picture was captured in Kerala, Thiruvananthapuram Zoo, India.

 The exact GPS location was traced with Satellite Map.
 Happy Investigating !!!